Apple season is right around the corner. If you love apple desserts, these Smoked Grilled Apples are a must-try!

 - 4 apples (mine were on the large side)

-- 2 tsp apple bake seasoning (or a combination of cinnamon & nutmeg)
+- 2 teaspoons apple bake seasoning (or a combination of cinnamon & nutmeg)

-- 1 tbsp red apple balsamic vinegar (for topping)
+- 1 tablespoons red apple balsamic vinegar (for topping)

 To Prepare The Apples: